New constraints on extended Higgs sectors from the trilinear Higgs coupling: Introduction

 As we will show in this paper, already the current experimental information on $\kappa_\lambda$ puts severe constraints on otherwise unconstrained parameter regions of BSM models with extended Higgs sectors.
 As a concrete example, we focus on the Two-Higgs-Doublet Model (2HDM).
 Double-Higgs production in the 2HDM has been studied e.g.\ in Refs.~\cite{Asakawa:2008se,Arhrib:2009hc,Asakawa:2010xj,Baglio:2014nea,Hespel:2014sla,Arhrib:2015hoa,Bian:2016awe,Grober:2017gut,Basler:2017uxn,Basler:2018dac,Babu:2018uik,Basler:2019nas,DiMicco:2019ngk,Alasfar:2019pmn,Arco:2020ucn,Arco:2021bvf,Abouabid:2021yvw}.
-Moreover, loop corrections to $\lambda_{hhh}$ (often with a focus on non-decoupling effects) have been studied in the 2HDM at the one-loop (NLO)~\cite{Kanemura:2002vm,Kanemura:2004mg,Kanemura:2015mxa,Krause:2016oke,Kanemura:2017wtm} and two-loop (NNLO)~\cite{Braathen:2019pxr,Braathen:2019zoh} levels.
+Moreover, loop corrections to $\lambda_{hhh}$ (often with a focus on non-decoupling effects that can cause large deviations from the SM prediction; the SM result is however recovered in the decoupling limit) have been studied in the 2HDM at the one-loop (NLO)~\cite{Kanemura:2002vm,Kanemura:2004mg,Osland:2008aw,Kanemura:2015mxa,Krause:2016oke,Kanemura:2017wtm} and two-loop (NNLO)~\cite{Braathen:2019pxr,Braathen:2019zoh} levels.
 Until now, it was, however, believed that deviations of $\lambda_{hhh}$ in the 2HDM were too small to be constrained by existing experimental limits on $\lambda_{hhh}$.
 We will show that incorporating numerically important two-loop corrections, which we evaluate based on the calculation presented in Refs.~\cite{Braathen:2019pxr,Braathen:2019zoh}, and confronting the obtained predictions with the improved experimental limit of Ref.~\cite{ATLAS:2021tyg} changes this situation.
-As a result, significant parts of the 2HDM parameter space that so far were unconstrained are now excluded.
+We trace the origin of these large corrections back to large (but still perturbative) trilinear and quartic couplings between the SM-like and the BSM Higgs bosons, which can appear not only in the 2HDM but in many BSM extensions of the SM Higgs sector.
+As a result for the 2HDM, significant parts of the parameter space that so far were unconstrained are now excluded.